BLOG

 Step 3: Bundling and Unbundling

 Multiple goods or services may sometimes be bundled into one performance obligation.
-Or a single offering might need to be unbundled into multiple performance obligations.
+Or a single offering might need to be unbundled into separate performance obligations.

 Bundling might be appropriate when an entity promises goods or services that: